-In this case, however, x is the discharge in m/s and y is the dimensionless efficiency [-].
+In this case, however, \mathbf{x} is the discharge in m3/s (or USG/min) and \mathbf{y} is the dimensionless efficiency.

-2.2.10 NPSHr Regression Coefficients [-] Fields
+2.2.10 NPSHr Regression Coefficients [kPa or psi] Fields

 The three NPSHr regression coefficients, entered in this third set of C1, C2 and C3 fields, describe the same second order polynomial as shown in equation (1) on the previous page.